Keybinding Design, Fast-Repeat Commands

 in my keyboarding research, there's a important discovery.
 Commands can be classified into 2 types:

-- ① Fast-repeat commands.
-Commands that make sense to be repeated within a second.
-For example, moving cursor by {character, word}, delete by {char, word}, page {up, down}, switch to {prev, next} tab….
-You can hold down a key or a key-chord to repeat the command many times.
+- Commands that are often repeatedly called within a second.
+For example, moving cursor by character/word, delete by character/word, page up/down, switch to prev/next tab or window, undo, redo, increase/decrease font size, zoom in/out, close tab.
+Typically you hold down a key to repeat the command many times.

 describe-function